dapr/docs/concepts/service-invocation/README.md

 ![Self Hosted service to service security](../../images/security-mTLS-sentry-selfhosted.png)

 ### Service access security
 Applications can control which other applications are allowed to call them and what they are authorized to do via access policies.
-This enables you to restrict sensitive applications, that say have personnel information, from being accessed by unauthorized applications and, combined with service-to-service secure communication, provides for soft multi-tenancy deployments.
+This enables you to restrict sensitive applications, that say have personnel information, from being accessed by unauthorized applications, and combined with service-to-service secure communication, provides for soft multi-tenancy deployments.

 For more information read the [access control allow lists for service invocation](../configuration#access-control-allow-lists-for-service-invocation) article.